-Manual: You can post unusual payer responses on ERAs and paper EOBs in the Post Insurance Payments Program (pip).
+Manual: You can post unusual payer responses on ERAs and paper EOBs in the Insurance Payments tool in PCC EHR.

-Print Out an ERA: You can print out any ERA from the ecsreports program and post it manually in
+Print Out an ERA: You can print out any ERA from the ecsreports program.

 When My PCC System Receives ERAs and EOBs, How Do I Review and Post Them?